-11.1.6.3 LABEL\UPDATE: Changing Data Labels
+11.1.6.3 LABEL_UPDATE: Changing Data Labels

-A user updating a row can normally change its label to any label within his authorized label range.
+A user updating a row can normally change its label to any label within their authorized label range.

-However, if LABEL\UPDATE applies, then to modify a label, the user must have one or more of these privileges: WRITEUP, WRITEDOWN, and WRITEACROSS.
+However, if LABEL_UPDATE applies, then to modify a label, the user must have one or more of these privileges: WRITEUP, WRITEDOWN, and WRITEACROSS.

-The LABEL\UPDATE option uses an Oracle after-row trigger which is called only on an update operation affecting the label.
+The LABEL_UPDATE option uses an Oracle after-row trigger which is called only on an update operation affecting the label.
 Note that any labeling function in force on a table overrides the LABEL UPDATE option.